 A hands-on approach is to “practice what you preach,” or “if you build it, they will come.”
 You might have to start by building a proof of concept prototype by yourself, and once people grasp the idea, they would be more willing to contribute to incremental improvements.
 This differs from not delegating, in the sense that in the beginning of an idea, you might find nobody to delegate to, as opposed to there is already a group of people you can potentially delegate.
 But more resources become available once your vision gains momentum.
 A great example of such leadership end-product is the Linux kernel.

-There is also the management part.
-Given what you have from the contributions by the team members, which contain possibly broken pieces, how do you put things together to achieve the best combined sum?
-In the office where I work, there is an annual microkitchen cook-off contest where contestants take the ingredients solely from microkitchens—there is a variety such as cheese, eggs, cold cuts (ham, turkey, grilled chicken, prosciutto), fruits (apple, banana, orange), vegetables (carrots, celery), hummus, cereal, and snacks (chips and cookies)—and make a dish out of them in under 30 minutes.
+There is also the designer prospect.
+Limited by what you have from the contributions by the team members, which contain possibly broken pieces, how do you put things together to achieve the best combined sum?
+In my work place, they once held a micro-kitchen cook-off contest where contestants take the ingredients solely from micro-kitchens—there is a variety such as cheese, eggs, cold cuts (ham, turkey, grilled chicken, prosciutto), fruits (apple, banana, orange), vegetables (carrots, celery), hummus, cereal, and snacks (chips and cookies)—and make a dish out of them in under 30 minutes.
 It is a creative challenge to transform limited ingredients into something amazing.
 Of course, just blindly putting everything together won’t work, so you still need to choose your ingredients wisely.
 In a way, this is a caricature how leadership works.
 You are constrained by your access to people of various skills and levels of commitment, and there are variable ways to combine their efforts into an end product.
 Sometimes you have to be selective whom you work with.
 A great leader is able to accomplish more with what he already has.
 It takes a great deal of thoughtfulness to maximize the outcome.

 So this is how I would define effective leadership: a leader who demonstrates a clear vision, who can motivate people to maximize their potential, and combine their efforts into the greatest possible outcome.
 Of course, if you happen to have people of great skills and commitment in your team, this is the one main reason to appreciate them greatly: because they make your life as a leader easier.